top of page

 • Preferred Dates or Gallery Spaces (optional)

-• Images of existing or representative works (included in the document or uploaded separately, clearly labeled)
+• Images of existing or representative works (clearly labeled)

 Submission Fee: $15 (non-refundable), payable through the Art Call portal.

 BDAC is evolving.
-While our roots are in community, we are committed to expanding our role as a regional nexus for creative experimentation, contemporary conversation, and visual excellence.
-We believe in creating space for all kinds of art appreciators by presenting traditional works alongside cutting-edge practices—encouraging dialogue, curiosity, and meaningful connection.
+Although our roots are in community, we are expanding our role as a regional nexus for creative experimentation.
+We foster contemporary conversation and visual excellence.
+Our goal is to create space for all kinds of art appreciators.
+We seek to present traditional works alongside cutting-edge practices to encourage dialogue, curiosity, and meaningful connections.

 • White Facebook Icon